-The IP Litigation Administrator provides practice specific support to one or more attorneys and/or technology specialists in Intellectual Property Litigation.
-The IP Litigation Administrator’s responsibilities include: preparing legal documents associated with assigned practice area; reviewing practitioner’s docket, maintaining files, and data integrity; interacting with clients and related personnel; serving as a liaison between practitioner and internal team members or departments; and performing other duties as necessary.
+The IP Administrator provides practice specific support to one or more attorneys and/or technology specialists in Intellectual Property Litigation.
+The IP Administrator’s responsibilities include: preparing legal documents associated with assigned practice area; reviewing practitioner’s docket, maintaining files, and data integrity; interacting with clients and related personnel; serving as a liaison between practitioner and internal team members or departments; and performing other duties as necessary.
 The ideal candidate would have experience or a strong interest in supporting a litigation practice, ability to adhere to deadlines while multi-tasking and thrives in a high-pressure environment.

 - Assist assigned practitioners with various aspects of their dockets.